Since one of the most common questions we receive from clients here at IBUSA is…

 Sure…

-And be sure that the life insurance agent offering you a particular life insurance policy isn’t offering that one because it’s the only “type” of final expense insurance policy that he or she can offer.
+Be sure that the life insurance agent offering you a particular life insurance policy isn’t offering that one because it’s the only “type” of final expense insurance policy they can offer.

 The good news is…

-That here at IBUSA, we specialize in helping folks find and qualify for a wide range of final expense insurance policies, and since we operate as an independent life insurance brokerage, we don’t have to rely on just one or two options.
+Here at IBUSA, we specialize in helping folks find and qualify for a wide range of final expense insurance policies.
+Since we operate as an independent life insurance brokerage, we don’t have to rely on just one or two options.